Turfjs/turf/README.md

 **polygon**

-Creates a polygon feature based on a coordinate array.
+Creates a geojson polygon Feature based on a coordinate array.
 Properties can be added optionally.

 ```javascript
 var g = require('geo.js')